Child Pornography Defense Attorney

 • Faulty tracking software

-• Pornography was unknowingly on a shared computer
+• Unintentional possession (pornography was unknowingly on a shared computer)

 • No minor was actually depicted in the image or video in question

 Depending on the facts of your case, more defenses may be available to you.
-Contacting an experienced Phoenix criminal defense attorney and providing the details of your case can allow for more personalized defense strategies.
+Contacting an experienced Phoenix criminal defense attorney at our firm and providing the specific details of your case can allow for more personalized defense strategies.

-Contact Belén Today for a Free Initial Consultation
+Contact a Skilled Phoenix Criminal Defense Attorney at Belén Law Firm Today for a Free Consultation

 Contact the Belén Law Firm today to discuss your child pornography case.
 We offer free case evaluations and are available to speak to you 24/7.
-After we review your case, we’ll give you an overview of what to expect and subsequently provide you with an aggressive criminal defense team.
-You can reach us by calling 602-715-0908 or filling out the form found below.
+After we review your case, we’ll give you an overview of what to expect and subsequently provide you with an aggressive criminal defense team to put up a strong fight against your Arizona child pornography charges.

 Set Up Your Free Consultation